Our Friends and Partners

 GWT's team work tirelessly to build and strengthen relationships with individuals, academics, groups, charities (NGOs) and organisations from across the world including:

-Apples and Honey Nightingale
+• Apples and Honey Nightingale (AHN)

-Apples and Honey Nightingale (AHN) is an intergenerational pre-school and day care with a Jewish ethos.
-AHN is a small pre-school and day care for all children from 3 months to five years.
-Based around a large, green and secure garden setting, and are one of the UK’s first intergenerational nursery.
+is an intergenerational pre-school and day care with a Jewish ethos.
+Based around a large, green and secure garden setting, they are the UK’s first intergenerational nursery.
 In their own bungalow within the grounds of Nightingale House, a care home for older people, the children develop a deeper understanding of the human life cycle and respect for others from their daily interactions with their older friends at Nightingale.

-Australian Institute for Intergenerational Practice (AIIP)
+• Australian Institute for Intergenerational Practice (AIIP)

 The overall purpose of AIIP is to re-connect communities through the development, implementation and evaluation of intergenerational programs.